A commitment to breast health

 Mammograms, in conjunction with breast examinations by a health professional and monthly breast self-exams, are the best means of detecting breast disease in its earliest stages.
 South Shore Hospital recognizes the importance of technology and education in saving lives.

-We are among first in the region to offer three-dimensional (3D) breast mammography screening, also known as breast tomosynthesis—a type of digital mammography in which x-ray machines are used to take pictures of thin slices of the breast from different angles and computer software is used to reconstruct an image.
-As with traditional two-dimensional (2D) mammography, 3D mammography uses very low dose x-rays, but when performed at the same time as standard 2D digital mammography, the radiation dose is slightly higher.
+- Advanced digital mammography with Computer-Aided Detection (CAD), providing the highest level of accuracy for even the smallest of tumors.
+We are also among first in the region to offer three-dimensional (3D) breast mammography screening, also known as breast tomosynthesis—a type of digital mammography in which X-ray machines are used to take pictures of thin slices of the breast from different angles and computer software is used to reconstruct an image.
+As with traditional two-dimensional (2D) mammography, 3D mammography uses very low dose X-rays, but when performed at the same time as standard 2D digital mammography, the radiation dose is slightly higher.

 It is not unusual for you to be asked to return for an evaluation of areas of the breast that are seen on the screening mammogram as questionable, or to evaluate any palpable abnormalities.
 Ultrasound may be used in conjunction with a diagnostic mammogram.
 If needed, both will be performed at the same time.
 During a diagnostic mammogram, you will consult with a radiologist.